-FY 2008-2009 marks the first year under Executive Order Number 52 that the Emergency Shelter Grant Program moved from the TN Department of Human Services to THDA.
-The State of Tennessee has been allocated \$1,431,902 from HUD for the State Fiscal Year 2008-2009 ESG program.
-Funds are awarded on a competitive basis to cities, counties and non-profit organizations outside the CDBG entitlement communities that receive their own ESG funding directly from the U. S. Department of Housing and Urban Development.
+ESG funds are awarded on a competitive basis to non-profit organizations outside the CDBG entitlement communities that receive their own ESG funding directly from the U. S. Department of Housing and Urban Development.
 The Tennessee entitlement communities that receive their own allocation of ESG funds are Chattanooga, Knoxville, Memphis and Nashville-Davidson County.
+An applicant must apply for at least \$35,000 and may apply for a maximum of \$75,000 in ESG funding.
+THDA anticipates an ESG allocation in 2009 of \$1,520,568 dollars.